AudioGroupCologne/aframe-bytebeat/README.md

 ## Usage

-### Add the bytbeat component to your desired A-Frame entity to include the Bytbeat Live Coding environment.
+### Add the bytebeat component to your desired A-Frame entity to include the Bytbeat Live Coding environment.
 A child entity including the Super-Keyboard component needs to be attached:

 ```html
     <a-scene>